jesstoselli/jesstoselli/README.md

 🧶 _ My main developing languages are **Kotlin** and **JavaScript**/**TypeScript**.
 I've worked two years with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Dagger, Retrofit 2 and others.
 I also quite enjoyed writting unit and instrumented tests with JUnit, Espresso, and Mockito.

-🧾 _ I'm currently working with as an Associate Product Manager, dealing directly with Android, iOS, and React JS developers.

 🌍 _ I speak Portuguese, as I'm Brazilian, fluent English and Spanish, and also have a very good grasp of French and Italian.

 #### 🚀 Come find me!
 I'm on